You know that content marketing is crucial for your gym to survive and thrive. But what content ideas for your gym marketing strategy are best?

 Okay, so let’s get to the business end of this article.
 What type of content should you be creating and publishing for your active aging audience?

-There are four broad themes that really resonate with this demographic:
+There are four broad content ideas for your gym marketing strategy that really resonate with this demographic:

 Healthy lifestyle content promotes wellness and healthy living, like meditation, mindfulness, exercise, daily routines, and diet.